MDAnalysis/MDAnalysis.github.io/_posts/2016-11-23-Support-for-MMTF.md

 with the above system of approximately 2.4M atoms taking under 10 seconds to load.

 MMTF files can support many different models for a given structure and this is made available through the `.models` attribute of a MDAnalysis Universe.
+This provides a list of AtomGroup objects each representing a different model.
 These models are able to each have a different topology.

 ```python